S-Bunga/Onramp_Music_Application_project/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser

-Music app screenshot with play and pause button modes
+Music application screenshots with play and pause buttons

 ![image](https://user-images.githubusercontent.com/49541860/167302601-bd983a2f-60a3-45b1-8d54-bdf22a1c7922.png)

+Below is the screenshot when user clicks to play music

 ![image](https://user-images.githubusercontent.com/49541860/167302804-4c807b14-0c75-448a-a55c-5030006efe3f.png)